 The global community has been collaborating to preserve the environment for more than 30 years, reaching agreements and achieving some progress in key areas such as carbon emissions, desertification, organic pollutants, and biodiversity.
 As a party to the related conventions, Canada is obligated to help its developing country partners implement them.

-Increasing environmental sustainability is one of Canada's crosscutting themes for international development and a Millennium Development Goal.
+Increasing environmental sustainability is one of Canada's crosscutting themes for international development.